-Edibles are another popular product for people looking to start trying weed in small amounts, but you should choose your edible products wisely.
-For instance, using a brownie or another bulk edible may not be effective, since they usually need to be cut into single doses.
+Edibles are another popular option for people looking to try weed in small amounts, but you should choose your edible products wisely.
+For instance, using a brownie or another bulk edible may not be effective since it usually needs to be cut into single doses.
 Trying to measure 2 milligrams of a 100-milligram brownie can be difficult.

 Some companies cater to the microdosing market and offer products that are pre-portioned as low as 1 milligram per serving.
-Some of these companies are introducing products that are great for professionals that wish to microdose discreetly.
 These products include gummies, chocolates, mints, and gum, which are measured precisely, usually to around 2.5 milligrams.

 Microdosing via Sprays, Mints, and Oral Strips for Discretion

-For users looking for an easy and discreet option for administering precises doses, many companies are beginning to offer sprays, mints, and oral strips that are well-portioned.
-Generally, they are flavored to mask the traditional taste of tinctures or oils, and using it looks no different than using a regular breath freshening spray, mint or strip.
+For users seeking an easy and discreet option for administering precise doses, many companies are beginning to offer sprays, mints, and oral strips that are well-portioned.
+They are usually flavored to mask the traditional taste of tinctures or oils, and they look no different from regular breath freshening sprays, mints, or strips.

-This may be one of the most precise dosing methods for users, and are often stored in a pocket-sized container that is easy to transport.
-These products are particularly unique because they take effect quickly, unlike edibles that must go through digestion.
-This makes it easy to stack doses as needed, since you can evaluate the effects after only 15-20 minutes, and then adjust accordingly until the desired effects are reached.
+One of the most precise dosing methods available, these products are often stored in a pocket-sized container that is easy to transport.
+These products are great because they take effect quickly, unlike edibles that must go through digestion.
+This makes it easy to stack doses as needed, since you can evaluate the effects after only 15-20 minutes and then adjust accordingly until the desired effects are reached.

 How to Start Microdosing Marijuana

 As Dr. Sulak explained, the best amount will be different for everyone.
-In order to determine the best starting point for you, you should consider consulting your doctor.
+In order to determine the best starting point for you, you should consult your doctor.
 He or she will be able to give you an individual profile review that helps you determine a starting dose.

 In most cases, the recommended dose is around one-tenth the size of a regular dose.
 This means that a good starting point can be anywhere from 2.5 to 10 mg.
-One pro-cannabis physician, Dr. Allan Frankel, stated: “in medicine, with all drugs, you look for the minimum effective dose.”
+One pro-cannabis physician, Dr. Allan Frankel, stated that “in medicine, with all drugs, you look for the minimum effective dose.”